publiclab/mapknitter/README.md

 For questions related to the use of this software and balloon or kite mapping, the same page links to the "grassrootsmapping" discussion group.

+### Code of Conduct

+Please read and abide by our [Code of Conduct](https://github.com/publiclab/mapknitter/blob/main/CODE_OF_CONDUCT.md); our community aspires to be a respectful place both during online and in-­person interactions.

 ## Developers

 Help improve Public Lab software!